joshtronic/pickles/README.md

 * PostgreSQL with PDO and PDO_PGSQL drivers
 * SQLite 3 with PDO and PDO_SQLITE drivers
 * Memcached with the Memcache module
 * composer if you want to compile LESS, SCSS or JS also necessary if you want to run the unit tests
+* [ext/test_helpers](https://github.com/php-test-helpers/php-test-helpers) if you want to be able to run the test suite

 ## Installation